Average Home Inspection Cost In The U.S.

 Trust me, the type of outstanding home inspectors who live off referrals and are booked up for days/weeks do NOT need to pay through the nose to buy leads on those websites.

-What you really want to know is what should it cost to give the home YOU ARE BUYING a thorough inspection so you don’t get screwed.
-What should you expect from it, and what do you actually need to get inspected.
+What you really want to know is the cost to give the home YOU ARE BUYING a thorough inspection so you don’t get screwed.
+You want to know what you should expect from it, and what you actually need to get inspected.

 Well, that’s what I’m going to show you today.

-Now, if you’re here hoping I’m going to tell you that you should go for the cheapest, $200 inspector you could find, I’m sorry but you’ve come to the wrong place.
+Now, if you’re here hoping I’m going to tell you to go for the cheapest, $200 inspector you could find, I’m sorry but you’ve come to the wrong place.

 If you’ve read our study on over 50,000 homes that looked at the most common home inspection repairs found in home inspections today, you’ll see that the average home required over $11,000 in repairs.

 See the table below for the top 10 most common repair costs based on our most recent study.

 This means that if you hire the cheapest (and probably least experienced) home inspector you can find, statistically there’s a higher probability they’re going to miss something.